 What is the difference between shareholders and stakeholders?

-Shareholders generally tend to have a shorter-term relationship to the company than the average stakeholder.
+Shareholders generally tend to have a short-term relationship with the company than the average stakeholder.
 A shareholder can choose to sell their shares and, therefore, their stake in the company at any time.
 This may happen for a few reasons.
-For instance, if the company’s stock price increases, shareholders may choose to sell their shares for a profit.
+For instance, if the company’s share prices increase, shareholders may choose to sell their stocks for a profit.
 Alternatively, if the company value takes a hit and the stock price falls, shareholders may sell to cut their losses.

 On the other hand, stakeholders are typically more deeply invested in the company than their shareholder counterparts.
+Their interests are often more long-term and day-to-day changes can impact stakeholders much more.
 For example, the average company employee has more at risk than a shareholder who can simply sell their stake in the company whenever they wish.

 On the other hand, stakeholder theory suggests that companies prioritize ethics and create value for all stakeholders, not just those who hold shares.
 Stakeholder theory was first put forth by Dr. Edward Freeman in the 1980s.
 Along with the rise of corporate social responsibility or CSR, stakeholder theory has helped create better working environments and benefits for employees, particularly in industries with poor working conditions.